Welcome to today's edition of the Rush 24-7 podcast.

 And if they are dramatically wrong, consistently so, they're going to have trouble getting hired and getting work.

-So, they are in a conundrum.
+So they are in a conundrum.

-Well, I shall say a dilemma.
+Well, I should say a dilemma.

-If you had to guess, those polls all hope, the people working at those polls, all are firmly behind Hillary Clinton.
+The people working at those polls all are firmly behind Hillary Clinton.

 And since I think objectivity is next to impossible in an informed human being, it's very hard for those people to keep their desires out of their work.